U.S. orders extra inspection of some Boeing 777s after United incident, Japan suspends use

 Boeing said its technical advisers are supporting the U.S. National Transportation Safety Board with its investigation.

+In Feb.
+2018, a 777 of the same age operated by United and bound for Honolulu suffered an engine failure when a cowling fell off about 30 minutes before the plane landed safely.
+The NTSB determined that incident was the result of a full-length fan blade fracture.

+Because of that 2018 incident, Pratt & Whitney reviewed inspection records for all previously inspected PW4000 fan blades, the NTSB said.
+The FAA in March 2019 issued a directive requiring initial and recurring inspections of the fan blades on the PW4000 engines.

-Reporting by Jamie Freed in Sydney, David Shepardson in Washington and Eimi Yamamitsu in Tokyo; Editing by Sam Holmes and Christopher Cushing
+Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Eimi Yamamitsu in Tokyo, Joyce Lee in Seoul and Tim Hepher in Paris; Editing by Sam Holmes and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.